 - Becky Utuka – Director, Development & Sales, Gateway Housing; Leadership 2025 candidate

-- Lisa Taylor – Executive Director, Future of London; Director, Coherent Cities (moderator)
+- Lisa Taylor – Executive Director, Future of London; Director, Coherent Cities (session producer, moderator)

 (please email Oli to add your own!)